-At the UN's Conference on Environment and Development Zor 'Earth Summit'. held in Rio de Janeiro in 1992, diplomats from over 120 nations signed five pacts framing 'sustainable development' as the overarching policy of the 21st century.
-The 27 principles of The Rio Declaration on En" ironment and De" elopment 'define the rights and responsibilities of nations as they pursue human development and well-being'.
-Its many references to 'sustainable development' suggest a form of development that integrates economic growth and environmental protection.
-Agenda 21 is 'a blueprint on how to make development socially, economically and environmentally sustainable'.
-The Statement of Principles on Forests avows the responsibility of countries to manage, con-serve, and develop world forests in a sustainable manner.
-The United Nations Framework Con" ention on Climate Change seeks 'to stabilize green- house gases in the atmosphere at levels that will not dangerously upset the global climate system'.
-The Con" ention on Biological Di" ersity implores nations to 'adopt ways and means to conserve the variety of living species' ŽKeating, 1993...
+At the UN's Conference on Environment and Development Žor 'Earth Summit'. held in Rio de Janeiro in 1992, diplomats from over 120 nations signed five pacts framing 'sustainable development' as The the overarching policy of the 21st century.
+The 27 principles of 'define the rights elopment "ironment and De "Rio Declaration on En and responsibilities of nations as they pursue human development and well-being'.
+Its many references to 'sustainable development' suggest a form of development that integrates economic growth and is 'a blueprint on how to make Agenda 21 environmental protection. development socially, economically and environmentally sustainavows the responsibility The Statement of Principles on Forests able'. of countries to manage, con- serve, and develop world forests in a tion on en "The United Nations Framework Consustainable manner. seeks 'to stabilize green- house gases in the Climate Change atmosphere at levels that will not dangerously upset the global implores ersity "ention on Biological Di "The Conclimate system'. nations to 'adopt ways and means to conserve the variety of living species' ŽKeating, 1993..